fxboxed/eugo/content/europe/best-spots/_index.md

 ## 15\.
 Copenhagen

-[Copenhagen](denmark/cities/copenhagen), the capital of [Denmark](denmark), is a city that effortlessly blends history with modern design.
+[Copenhagen](denmark/cities/copenhagen), the capital of [Denmark](/denmark/), is a city that effortlessly blends history with modern design.
 You'll find yourself charmed by its colorful buildings, _friendly locals_, and a relaxed atmosphere that makes it easy to feel right at home.
 It's a place where you can explore centuries-old castles one day and enjoy cutting-edge cuisine the next.

 **Copenhagen is a must-see destination for anyone looking for a unique European experience.**

 *   Explore the iconic Nyhavn harbor with its brightly colored buildings.
-*   Visit the Tivoli Gardens, a historic amusement park that's fun for all ages.
-You can [discover Copenhagen's top attractions](https://www.tripadvisor.com/Attractions-g189541-Activities-Copenhagen_Zealand.html) here.
+*   Visit the Tivoli Gardens, a historic amusement park that's fun for all ages.ere.
 *   Cycle through the city's extensive network of bike lanes – it's the best way to get around!

 > Copenhagen is a city that truly embraces sustainability and green living.
 You'll notice this in everything from the city's commitment to cycling to its focus on organic and locally sourced food.
 It's an inspiring place to see how a city can prioritize both quality of life and environmental responsibility.